Welcome to today's edition of the Rush 24-7 podcast.

 It means we're winning the debate.

-I said that uh I think we're gonna beat this back.
+I said that either we're going to beat this back.

-I I think in four or five years we're gonna have a majority of people understanding exactly how phony and fraudulent this is, that it's a religion, it's being advanced as a reason to raise your taxes, control more of your life, reduce your lifestyle, uh, all coming from the United Nations and allies of the United Nations and the scientific community and and elsewhere.
+It's being advanced as a reason to raise your taxes, control more of your life, reduce your lifestyle, all coming from the United Nations and allies of the United Nations in the scientific community and elsewhere.

-But this Newsweek piece, uh, Paul Chessert, the American Spectator uh dissected it.
+But this Newsweek piece, Paul Chester at the American Spectator, dissected it brilliantly so.

-The uh writer, Sharon Begley blames the well-coordinated, well-funded campaign by contrarian scientists, free market think tanks, and industry for creating a paralyzing fog of doubt about climate change.
+The writer, Sharon Begley, blames the well-coordinated, well-funded campaign by contrarian scientists, free market think tanks, and industry for creating a paralyzing fog of doubt about climate change.

 In other words, those of you still with reservations have been duped.